robang74/HARDN-XDR/README.md

 - **What we have to offer**:
   - A robust and secure endpoint management solution designed to simplify and enhance the management of devices in your network.
   - Advanced features for monitoring, securing, and maintaining endpoints efficiently.
-  - Complete `STIG` COMPLIANCE to align with the [Security Technical Information Guides](https://public.cyber.mil/stigs/) provided by the [DOD Cyber Exchange](https://public.cyber.mil/).
+  - `STIG` COMPLIANCE to align with the [Security Technical Information Guides](https://public.cyber.mil/stigs/) provided by the [DOD Cyber Exchange](https://public.cyber.mil/).
-  - **Production-Ready**: This v2.0.0 release represents the final, polished version of HARDN-XDR for public use.

 <br>